-2.1.4 Refer to the dust-collector owner's manual to set up the dust collector and prepare it for operation.
+2.1.2 Refer to the dust-collector owner's manual to set up the dust collector and prepare it for operation.

-2.2 Assemble Blast Machine and Reclaimer Figure 3
+2.2 Assemble Blast Machine and Reclaimer Figure 4

-900 cfm reclaimers weigh approximately 150 lbs.
-When installing or removing the reclaimer, it must be adequately supported and secured to appropriate lift equipment.
+Reclaimers weigh between 100 lbs. and 150 lbs, depending on the size.
+When installing or removing the reclaimer it must be adequately supported and secured to appropriate lift equipment.
 Failure to secure and use proper lift device can result in injury.

-- 2.2.1 Apply adhesive-backed strip gasket to the top of the flange on the blast machine.
-Punch out an opening at each bolt hole. - 2.2.2 If the optional storage segment is used, place it on the blast machine.
-The access door should be on the bottom and rotated to allow access to the door.
+2.2.1 Apply adhesive-backed strip gasket to the top of the flange on the blast machine.
+Punch out an opening at each bolt hole.

+2.2.2 If the optional storage segment is used, place it on the blast machine.
+The access door should be on the bottom, and rotated to allow access to the door.
 Bolt into place.
-Apply adhesive-backed gasket to the upper flange, as described in Paragraph 2.2.1.
+Apply adhesive-backed gasket to the upper flange as described in Section 2.2.1.